ManianVSS/mmz-factorio-mod/README.md

 # mmz-factorio-mod
 Factorio Mods by MMZ

+# Building
+Run package.bat to create the package for windows (requires tar tool in path).

 # Factorio Soft Mod Installation
-Replace the freeplay.lua file in the game folder ({SteamLibrary Folder/Game Folder}\data\base\scenarios\freeplay) with the file in Softmods folder.
-It is advised to backup your original freeplay.lua for restoring.
+Copy the release mod zip file to the factorio mods folder (%APPDATA%\Factorio\mods).